 Most senior AFL players are in great physical condition.
 The attributes required for AFL include good physical size, excellent running speed and agility and aerobic capacity (see more on the fitness components for AFL).
 At each year end the AFL conducts a draft camp in which prospective players are put through a battery of fitness, physical and psychomotor tests.
 More details of these tests and the results can be followed on the AFL Draft Camp.

 Here are some recommended fitness tests for assessing AFL players.
 Many of these are the same as used in the AFL Draft Camp.

-- BODY SIZE : anthropometric measures - height, hand span, arm length, body mass & skinfolds.
+- BODY SIZE: anthropometric measures - height, hand span, arm length, body mass & skinfolds.
 Tall players are at an advantage, though there are many successful AFL players that are not tall.
-Excess body fat would affect the AFL player's ability to jump vertically, move freely around the ground, and the extra weight will increase fatigue.
+Any excess body fat would affect the AFL player's ability to jump vertically, move freely around the ground, and the extra weight will increase fatigue.
 The width of the hand outstretched may be related to the ability to grab opposition players and mark the ball.
 Longer arms may be an advantage for football players when taking a mark or tackling an opposition player.

-- POWER : vertical jump test (there is also a AFL specific running vertical jump test).
+- POWER: vertical jump test (there is also an AFL specific running vertical jump test).
 Vertical jump ability is important for any leaping for marks, and particularly important for the rucks when contesting a bounce down.

-- ENDURANCE: yo-yo test, the shuttle run (beep) test and the three kilometer time-trial.
+- ENDURANCE: yo-yo test, the shuttle run (beep) test and the 3km time-trial.
 An average score on the beep test at the AFL draft camp run is level 13.3.
 A very good level is 14-plus and reaching 15-plus is rare.
-Aerobic fitness is a very important component of fitness for AFL, with some players (depending on the playing position) running over 10 km throughout the duration of a game.
+Aerobic fitness is a very important component of fitness for AFL, with some players (depending on the playing position) running over 10 km throughout a game.